ThomasPr/ThomasPr.github.io/_posts/2023-06-14-javascript-generator-functions.md

 }
 ```

 Obviously, the code is less readable than the previous example due to littering the batch operation from the database-specific method `findAllConfirmedUsers()` into `sendOfferToUsers()`.
-But I want to keep all database-related code in the `findAllConfirmedUsers()` to seperate the different levels.
-To solve this issue, we need to employ a generator function.
+However, I want to enforce a stricter separation of concerns and keep all database-related code in `findAllConfirmedUsers()`.

+To address this requirement, we can employ a generator function.

-## 3. Querying in Batches with Generator Functions
+## 3. Using Generator Functions for Batch Queries

+Let's begin by examining the refactored code, where we consolidate all database-related logic into `findAllConfirmedUsers()` and transform it into a generator function.

 ```typescript
 async function sendOfferToUsers() {